proroklab/VectorizedMultiAgentSimulator/README.md

 #### RLlib

 To see how to use VMAS in RLlib, check out the script in `examples/rllib.py`.

+You can find more examples of multi-agent training in VMAS in the [HetGPPO repository](https://github.com/proroklab/HetGPPO).

+#### TorchRL

+VMAS is supported by torchrl and can be used with a wide selection of algorithms.
+See [here](https://github.com/pytorch/rl/pull/1027) for some example scripts.

 ### Input and output spaces